 -No open holes.
 There are definitely holes where you can unleash a big drive, but if you miss your gap you're gonna have a bad time.
-There's a big open field right next to hole #15, and every time I walk by it I wonder why it wasn't utilized.

--Feels a lot like Page Park, in Bristol.
+Other Thoughts: -Feels a lot like Page Park, in Bristol.
 A lot of really fun shots and a lot of birdie shots, but any hole can ruin your round if you're not careful.

 Good work in progress

 1 Helpful / 0 Not

 Pros: Course is shaping up very nicely.
 A very technical course - a lot of narrow fairways and woods that can be tough to get out of.
 The front 9 is the closest to finished - some holes without tee boxes, but all have signs that are clear and very helpful.
 The back nine has its fairways set, but no tee boxes or signs in place yet.
 However, they have placed ribbons to lead you from one hole to the next.
 There are some great holes in the back nine that would be a shame to miss - 13/14 are especially fun, especially if an errant tree jumps in the way of your disc!